Critical heat current fluctuations in Curie-Weiss model in and out of equilibrium: Conclusions

 \section{Conclusions}

 Our objective was to verify whether current fluctuations always exhibit divergent behavior at the phase transition point.
 To this end, we studied the heat current fluctuations in the Curie--Weiss model attached to two thermal baths with different temperatures.
 First, we considered the temperature-driven phase transition, which is continuous for both the magnetization and the heat current.
 We found that in this case the fluctuations consist of two components: the equilibrium one, which vanishes in the thermodynamic limit, and the nonequilibrium one, which exhibits a power-law divergence with system size.
 For a small temperature bias, this leads to a nonmonotonic scaling of fluctuations: they first decrease due to vanishing of the equilibrium contribution and then increase due to the divergence of the nonequilibrium noise component.
 Qualitatively, we can relate the different behavior of equilibrium and nonequilibrium fluctuations to the competition between the ordering and disordering dynamics induced by the cold and the hot bath, respectively.
 At the same time, we note that a similar frustration mechanism is already present at equilibrium and manifests itself in the divergent behavior of the heat current kurtosis, that is, the fourth current cumulant.
-This illustrates the value of higher-order cumulants in providing insight into the dynamical behavior of open systems~\cite{levitov2004counting,cuevas2003full,braggio2011superconducting,wang2007full,urban2008coulomb,ho2019counting,barato2015skewness,wampler2021skewness,ptaszynski2022bounds,gerry2023random,reulet2003environmental,gabelli2009full,pinsolle2018non}.
+This illustrates the value of higher-order cumulants in providing insight into the dynamical behavior of open systems~\cite{levitov2004counting,cuevas2003full,braggio2011superconducting,wang2007full,urban2008coulomb,ho2019counting,barato2015skewness,wampler2021skewness,ptaszynski2022bounds,gerry2023random,reulet2003environmental,gabelli2009full,pinsolle2018non,delvenne2023bounding,delvenne2024moments}.
+It may be further worth investigating whether the divergent (resp.\ nondivergent) behavior of heat current fluctuations at nonequilibrium (resp.\ equilibrium) phase transition is related to the similar behavior of nonequilibrium (resp.\ equilibrium) heat capacity, reported in Ref.~\cite{beyen2024phase}.